 What should a doula DO during labor and delivery?

-A doula:

-- Offers guidance and help with your comfort during labor.
-For example, your doula may help with breathing and relaxation techniques, movement and positioning, and visualization exercises. - Fosters a positive environment and supports good communication between you and your healthcare team.
+What should a doula NOT DO during labor and delivery?
+A doula: A supportive and well-trained doula does not: Offers guidance and help with your comfort during labor.
+For example, your doula may help with breathing and relaxation techniques, movement and positioning, and visualization exercises.
+Fosters a positive environment and supports good communication between you and your healthcare team.
 For example, your doula may help you communicate your wishes for your medical care as recorded in your birth plan.
 If you like, she may also help the medical team explain some of your care and options to you.
 Most helpfully, your doula can encourage you to ask questions and to speak for yourself.
-You are your own best advocate. - Provides physical and emotional support for you and your partner during labor and birth. - A doula protects your privacy.
+You are your own best advocate.
+Provides physical and emotional support for you and your partner during labor and birth.
+A doula protects your privacy.
 Just as the medical team adheres to Health Insurance Portability and Accountability Act (HIPAA) regulations, your doula should also respect patient confidentiality.
+Perform clinical or medical tasks.
+Your healthcare team provides these services.
+This means your doula cannot do these or any other clinical tasks: Take blood pressure or temperature Check fetal heart tones or adjust monitors Do vaginal exams Rupture membranes ("break your water") Do perineal massage Give or adjust medicine (including homeopathic or herbal remedies) Interfere with medical treatment or disrupt the positive birthing environment.
+Diagnose medical conditions or present your options for medical care.
+Instead, she supports the communication of the medical staff.
+Speak for you or make decisions for you.
+Rather, she encourages you to ask questions about your care and treatment.
+Object to following the policies of the hospital and the direction of your healthcare team.
+As they supports you in your labor, they works at the discretion of the doctor or nurse and cooperates with their requests.